 Before you work on hanging the first shelf, what do you want to store there?
 How big are the things you want to put on the shelves?
 This will help you to decide both the spacing and the number of shelves.
 These shelves will be a big part of how your kitchen looks because they are right at eye level and there are no cabinet doors to hide any mess.

 If you want to store glasses and everyday dishes, these are small items.
-The space required is less than 18 inches.
+Good average spacing for these items is less than 18 inches.
 You can fit three shelves vs. two for dish storage.
 And they don’t have to be as deep, 10 to 14 inches is deep enough for dishes and a few small plants.

-On the other hand, if you want to store serving dishes, you need more space between shelves.
+On the other hand, if you want to store serving dishes, you need more vertical spacing between shelves.

 Factor 2: Where You Place Them

 If your open kitchen shelves will hang next to upper cabinets, it makes a difference.
-You want to be able to draw a visual line between the bottom of wall cabinets and the bottom shelf.
+A good rule of thumb is that you want to be able to draw a visual line between the bottom of wall cabinets and the lower shelf.
 Here’s an example of three shelves in an IKEA kitchen with upper cabinets.
 The shelf height starts at the bottom of the upper cabinets.